 Therefore, if you’re not living by the beach on a daily basis and dreaming of some winter sun rays – a vacation in Spain is definitely your ultimate wanderlust pill.
 Let me share with you my personal Winter in Spain travel picks.

 Best places to search for winter sun in Spain

-If we are talking about the winter sun in Spain, we should begin with Fuerteventura, considered the warmest in the Canary Islands due to its proximity to Africa.
+If we are talking about the winter sun in Spain, we should begin with Fuerteventura.
+As one of the best Spanish islands, it is considered the warmest in the Canary Islands due to its proximity to Africa.

 The island will surprise you with its otherworldly beautiful landscapes like sand dunes, sleeping volcanoes, emerald-blue waters, and secret villages.
 Let me warn you though that Fuerteventura is not about sightseeing in Spain, but rather about channeling some chilly island vibes and enjoying the stunning landscapes.
 In other words, it is your place to completely disappear and disconnect from the outside world under the winter sun.

 As much as I love Tarifa, Fuerteventura doesn’t stay behind when it comes to beautiful beaches in Spain.
 You must see with your own eyes those unimaginable sand dunes of Parque Natural de las Dunas de Corralejo in Fuerteventura.